moleculerjs/site/source/docs/0.14/networking.md

 title: Networking
 ---
-To communicate other nodes (ServiceBrokers), you need to configure a transporter.
-The most transporters connect to a central message broker server which is liable for message transferring among nodes.
+In order to communicate with other nodes (ServiceBrokers) you need to configure a transporter.
+Most of the supported transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
 These message brokers mainly support publish/subscribe messaging pattern.

 <div align="center">
 ![Networking diagram](assets/networking.svg)